cloudfoundry/routing-release/README.md

 ```

 ### Relational Database

+If you are using the manifest generation script for BOSH Lite, you can skip this step; routing-api will be configured to use the PostgreSQL database that comes with cf-release.

 The routing-release now supports a relational database for the Routing API.
 We recommend this instead of etcd.
-To opt into this feature you can configure your manifest stub with the following `sqldb` properties.
+To opt into this feature you can configure your manifest stub with the following `
+b` properties.
 To migrate existing deployments to use a relational database see [Migrating from ETCD](#Migrating from ETCD)

 ```
 properties: